-The Town's net other postemployment benefits liability was determined based on an average of the Bond Buyer 20-year General Obligation Bond, the Standard & Poor's Municipal Bond 20-year High Grade Rate Index, and the Fidelity GA AA 20-year Bond as of June 30, 2018 blended with the portion of the liability funded in the OPEB trust which resulted in a selected discount rate of 3.50%.
-The blending is based on the sufficiency of projected assets to make projected benefit payments.
+Discount Rate - The discount rate used to measure the total OPEB liability was 3.10% as of June 30, 2019 and 3.50% as of June 30, 2018.
+The OPEB plan's fiduciary net position was projected to be in sufficient to make all projected benefit payments to current plan members.
+There, the municipal bond rate was applied to all periods to determine the total OPEB liability.
+Town's net OPEB liability was determined based on an average of the Bond Buyer 20-year General Obligation Bond, the Standard & Poor's Municipal Bond 20-year High Grade Rate Index, and the Fidelity GA AA 20-year Bond as of June 30, 2019, which resulted in the selected discount rate of 3.10%.